Code-Institute-Submissions/GurraT-LittleS/README.md

 - Google fonts
   - Used for the website fonts.
 - Free CAD
-  - Used for creating mockups for Blueprint
+  - Used for creating mock-ups for Blueprint
 - Balsamiq Wireframes
-  - Used for creating mockups for Wireframes
+  - Used for creating mock-ups for Wireframes
 - Microsoft Excel
-  - Used for creating mockups for e.g., forms as canceling contract and changing apartment
+  - Used for creating mock-ups for e.g., forms as cancelling contract and changing apartment
 - Microsoft PowerPoint
-  - Used for creating mockups for e.g., Topology in readme-file
+  - Used for creating mock-ups for e.g., Topology in readme-file
 - Image Resizer
   - Used as first step to optimise image size used on the webpage
 - JPEG Compressor